mbrukman/pdf-extract-svg/web/README.md

 3. Make a rectangular selection by dragging the mouse

-4. Click on the button "Downlaod Selection as SVG"
+4. Click on the button "Download Selection as SVG"

 5. Open the resulting downloaded SVG to observe how well it mathes your selection